 On November 3, a 6.4-magnitude earthquake jolted western Nepal’s Jajarkot and Rukum districts killing 153 people and injuring over 260 others.
 On November 7, three tremors of over magnitude 4 hit Jajarkot injuring at least 16 people.
 The quakes damaged around 8,000 buildings, both public and private.

 The November 3 quake caused the worst human and infrastructure losses since the devastating jolt of April 2015.

-This consignment came three days after the second such aid of nine tonnes reached here on November 6 for the quake-affected families in the northwest mountainous region where people are facing a shortage of food, warm clothes and medicines as a fresh tremor struck the region.
+This consignment came three days after the second such aid of nine tonnes reached here on November 6.

 The second consignment was transported to Nepalgunj by a special Indian Air Force C-130 and comprised essential medical and hygiene supplies, tents, sleeping bags and blankets.

 The first consignment of more than 11 tonnes of relief materials was provided by India which included tents, tarpaulin sheets, blankets, and sleeping bags along with essential medicines and medical equipment on November 5.

 As its immediate neighbour with centuries of relations, India was the first country to dispatch emergency relief materials to the earthquake-hit districts in Nepal.
 “India’s support to Nepal remains strong and steadfast in this difficult hour,” Jaishankar had posted on X on November 6.

 In 2015, a 7.8 magnitude quake damaged nearly 800,000 houses besides killing nearly 9,000 people, according to the Post Disaster Needs Assessment Report, 2015.
 PTI NPK ZH AKJ ZH ZH